DONGChuan/Yummy-Jekyll/README.md

 Before using it, you may need [Bower](http://bower.io/) and [Bundler](http://bundler.io/) on your local to install dependencies.

+> When install dependencies by bundler, you could have problem about installing json.
+Check response of [Massimo Fazzolari on Stackoverflow](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools) to quick fix your problem.
+(Please also use latest version instead of 1.9.3 mentioned in the response)

 1. Fork code and clone
 2. Run `bower install` to install all dependencies in [bower.json](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/bower.json)
 3. Run `bundle install` to install all dependencies in [Gemfile](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/Gemfile)